Infinit8SAGA/PyHashScanner/README.md

  this code will scan and find the imaginary malware it uses hash

- for example i made a test.exe and a malware_hash file. the bad hash in malware_hash is in the test.exe too
+ for example i made a test.exe and a malware_hash file in the desktop. the bad hash in malware_hash is in the test.exe too

  so if you change the words in test.exe the hash will change too so you should copy the new hash in malware_hash.